qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 ------------------------
 The print composer includes actions to use the common Copy/Cut/Paste functionality for the items in the layout.
 As usual first you need to select the items using one of the options seen above;
 at this point the actions can be found in the :menuselection:`Edit` menu.
-When using the Paste action, the elements will be pasted according to the current mouse position.
+When using the Paste action, the items will be pasted according to the current mouse position.

 .. note::